 And dry skin conditions could benefit,

-And as we know, cannabinoids have potent analgesic effects especially when combined in a full spectrum blend.
-Researchers are suggesting cannabinoids should be used to treat a range of skin conditions, but that any psychoactive cannabinoids should be limited (such as THC).
+And as we know, cannabinoids show very good analgesic effects, especially when combined in a full spectrum blend.
+Researchers are suggesting cannabinoids could be used to treat a range of skin conditions to tighten skin, but that any psychoactive cannabinoids should be limited (such as THC).

 The positive news about how hemp oil skincare works in the body through activating the ECS is that when you look into hemp, you quickly realize it has zero psychoactive effect through it’s extremely low THC levels of less than 0.3% (the legal limit).

 For more information, read our article on psoriasis and eczema